csye-6225-nitesh-cloud-org/.github/profile/README.md

 Please note that we have a Code of Conduct that we expect all contributors and community members to adhere to.
 This ensures a welcoming and inclusive environment for everyone involved.

-## License

-All repositories within our organization are licensed under the [MIT License](LICENSE), unless otherwise specified in the repository.
-Please review the license file for more details.